 ◉ Ontology Generation

-As a child, you want to learn to open a door so you develop a concept for a door knob.
+As a child, you want to learn to open a door so you develop a concept or category for a doorknob.
 These become discrete concepts and allow you to manipulate the door, in a way that a dog cannot.
-In the same way ANI is developing increasingly more sophisticated ways to build its own ontologies based on data, except now we are the dogs.
+In the same way, ANI is developing increasingly more sophisticated ways to build its own ontologies based on data, except now we are the dogs.
 For instance, it may have categories for millions of different types of people, more than we have words.
 This allows it to have millions of analogous door knobs for understanding and manipulating humanity.
-I recommend watching this lecture by the philosopher Daniel Dennett for more about ontology and its relationship to evolution and machines. https://www.youtube.com/watch?v=GcVKxeKFCHE
+For instance, it might know what makes each person susceptible to one type of messaging vs another to get you to do something.
+To understand more about the general concept of ontology and how it relates to machines, I recommend watching this lecture by the philosopher Daniel Dennett for more about ontology and its relationship to evolution and machines. https://www.youtube.com/watch?v=GcVKxeKFCHE

 ◉ Feature Detection